FinnishCustoms-SuomenTulli/account-monitoring-system/README_EN.md

       <td >TransactionFieldCode</td>
       <td >

-Used if requesting additional information to be returned in the response in addition to the basic information.
+Used if requesting separately requested additional information to be returned in the response in addition to the basic information.
 List of additional information that can be included in the response if needed: [TransactionFieldCode](#6-3) </td>
     </tr>
   </tbody>
 </table>

-### 6.3 TransactionFieldCode: additional information requested separately <a name="6-3"></a>
+### 6.3 TransactionFieldCode: separately requested additional information <a name="6-3"></a>

 | Description                                             | Field                                   | Code             |
 |:--------------------------------------------------------|:----------------------------------------|:-----------------|